5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## Issues
 - Audio Jack creates an unpleasant buzz/noise during drivier initialization.
 So it's best to connect to it *after* booting.
 - When attaching to an external mintor via HDMI to DVI cable, both screens turn on and off a few times until the link is established.
 When connecting from HDMI to HDMI, this doesn't happen.
+- Sometimes the display turns off after booting.
+I don't know if this is a UEFI issue or because I am using Quick boot.

 ## Specs
 Category | Description